deciduously/music/post.md

 $ cargo new music --lib
 ```

 Open your new `music` project directory in the environment of your choice.
 If you're not already sure what to use with Rust, I recommend [Visual Studio Code](https://code.visualstudio.com/) with the [Rust Language Server](https://github.com/rust-lang/rls) installed for in-editor development support.
-If you have `rustup` present, the [VS Code RLS extension](https://marketplace.visualstudio.com/items?itemName=rust-lang.rust) has a one-click set up.
-I have been an exclusive Linux user for years and years and wrote this whole project on Windows 10 with VS Code.
-Rust is cross-platform, yo.
+If you have `rustup` present, the [VS Code RLS extension](https://marketplace.visualstudio.com/items?itemName=rust-lang.rust) has a one-click set up that's worked for me without a hitch on both Linux and Windows 10.

 We'll use two crates - the Rust term for external libraries - to replace the functionality not found in the Rust standard library:

 * [`rand`](https://docs.rs/rand/0.7.2/rand/) - [Random number generation](https://en.wikipedia.org/wiki/Random_number_generation)
 * [`rodio`](https://docs.rs/rodio/0.10.0/rodio/) - [Audio signal playback](https://en.wikipedia.org/wiki/Audio_signal)

-`rand` is in place of [`/dev/urandom`](https://en.wikipedia.org/wiki//dev/random) and [`hexdump`](https://en.wikipedia.org/wiki/Hex_dump), and `rodio` will cover [`xxd`](https://www.systutorials.com/docs/linux/man/1-xxd/) and [`aplay`](https://linux.die.net/man/1/aplay).
-For step 3, which is the bulk of the program, we'll just use the standard library.
-If `awk` can do it in two statements, Rust can sure as heck do it in several hundred lines (don't panic).
-I also use [`pretty_assertions`](https://docs.rs/pretty_assertions/0.6.1/pretty_assertions/) to make the [test runner](https://en.wikipedia.org/wiki/Unit_testing) output a little prettier:
+`rand` is in place of [`/dev/urandom`](https://en.wikipedia.org/wiki//dev/random), and `rodio` will cover  and [`aplay`](https://linux.die.net/man/1/aplay).
+We can replace [`hexdump`](https://en.wikipedia.org/wiki/Hex_dump), [`xxd`](https://www.systutorials.com/docs/linux/man/1-xxd/), and the `awk` logic using functionality found in the Rust standard library.

-While unit testing does work out of the box, I like using [`pretty_assertions`](https://docs.rs/pretty_assertions/0.6.1/pretty_assertions/) to make the output from a failing test easier to read.
+I also use [`pretty_assertions`](https://docs.rs/pretty_assertions/0.6.1/pretty_assertions/) to make the [test runner](https://en.wikipedia.org/wiki/Unit_testing) output a little prettier.
 In `Cargo.toml`:

 ```toml
 [dependencies]